-In a typical philosophy of science course, the question of what science is, is addressed by providing a historical or thematic overview of what prominent philosophers of science have to say about it.
-In this book, I take a different approach.
-I am going to take on the question of what science is and what makes it reliable from the perspective of critical thinking.
-By first gaining insight into our own thinking - how our thinking predictably misleads us and how we can improve our thinking - it becomes clear how the scientific context and methodology protects against reasoning errors and generally leads to increasingly reliable theories.
+In a typical philosophy of science course, the question of what science is, is addressed by providing a historical or thematic overview of what prominent philosophers of science have said about it.
+In this book, however, I take a different approach.
+I am taking on the question of what science is and what makes it reliable from the perspective of critical thinking instead.
+By first gaining insight into our own thinking - how our thinkingsystematically misleads us and how we can improve our thinking - it becomes clear how the scientific context and methodology protects against reasoning errors and generally leads to increasingly (more) reliable theories.

-In the next chapter ('Predictably irrational'), you'll find out exactly what 'critical thinking' entails, and I'll show you, through a series of entertaining riddles, that your spontaneous thinking is misleading in predictable ways.
-In Chapter 3 ('Why are we irrational?'), I will explain why this is the case.
-In Chapter 4 ('Irrationality in Action'), I’ll explain how those reasoning errors lead to certain domains of irrationality, such as superstition, conspiracy theories, pseudoscience, and religion.
-In Chapter 5 (‘Mastering critical thinking’), I’ll introduce you to the remedy.
-You’ll learn how to avoid reasoning errors and think critically.
-In chapter 6 ('The importance of critical thinking'), I’ll discuss why this important.
-Finally, in chapter 7 ('The importance and reliability of science’), I’ll link these insights back to the questions with which I started this book, namely: what demarcates science and what makes sciences reliable?
-In the appendix, you'll find material to practice your critical thinking skills.
-You’ll find a list of the most important reasoning errors, a series of case studies in which reasoning errors feature for you to detect, and the answers to the case studies.
+In the next chapter ('Predictably Irrational'), you will find out exactly what 'critical thinking' entails, and I will show you, through a series of entertaining riddles, that your impromptu thinking is misleading in predictable ways.
+In Chapter 3 ('Why are we Irrational?'), I will explain why this is the case.
+In Chapter 4 ('Irrationality in Action'), I willexplain how those reasoning errors lead to certain forms of irrationality, such as superstition, conspiracy theories, pseudoscience, and religion.
+In Chapter 5 (‘Mastering Critical Thinking’), I will introduce you to the remedy.
+You will learn how to avoid reasoning errors and how to think (more) critically.
+In chapter 6 ('The Importance of Critical Thinking'), I will discuss why this important.
+Finally, in chapter 7 ('The Importance and Reliability of Science’), I will link these insights back to the questions with which I started this book, namely: What demarcates science and what makes sciences reliable?
+In the appendix, you will find material to practice your critical thinking skills.
+You willfind a list of the most important reasoning errors, a series of case studies in which reasoning errors feature for you to detect, and the answers to these case studies.
 It is best to go over the contents of the appendix after you have read Chapter 2 and before you begin Chapter 3.

 Summary: